Loki-Astari/ThorsMongo/Documentation/Update.md

 ### Update the city:

 To update the city you need to access the address sub object.
-In Mongo this would look like:
+In MongoDB this would look like:

 ````
     {